These Make-Ahead Breakfast Burritos in the Ninja Foodi are easy to make, they freeze & re-heat easily, and they taste delicious!

 Want to use bacon instead of sausage?

 No problem.
 Cut up the bacon into small pieces and saute on medium high until the fat has rendered and proceed with the recipe.
-I would decrease the salt to ½ tsp since bacon is a bit saltier than sausage.
+I would decrease the salt to ½ teaspoon since bacon is a bit saltier than sausage.

 Want to make an all veggie breakfast burrito?